pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 And also here we see that the link is this one.
 So you see the previous hash, what we believe is `0089` and the hash is now `cd33`.
 And by that you immediately detect that something manipulated the data in our blockchain.
-And that now makes it possible that these kind of blocks or that these nodes can run everywhere.
+And that now makes it possible that these kind of blocks or that these **nodes can run everywhere**.
-So we don't need to trust anymore the server itself, because the server delivers us some kind of data, and we can immediately check if the data is correct.
+So we **don't need to trust anymore the server itself**, because the server delivers us some kind of data, and we can immediately check if the data is correct.
 So that solves the problem of manipulating the data that is being stored.